mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 Let's resume from the tasks available from the Nyx plugin.
 The *release* task is a [*lifecycle task*](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:lifecycle_tasks) that is only configured if no other task with the same name already exists and is a shorthand for running all the other *core* tasks (except *nyxClean*).

-The *nyxClean* task deletes the local artifacts (like a changelog file) that might have been created by Nyx in previous runs, otherwise it does nothing.
+The *nyxClean* task deletes the local artifacts (like a changelog or the summary file) that might have been created by Nyx in previous runs, otherwise it does nothing.
 If you have a global *clean* task, it's a good idea to make it dependent on *nyxClean*, like:

 ```groovy
 tasks.clean.dependsOn tasks.nyxClean